Allisonius/allisonius.github.io/_pages/about.md

 ---

 ### <i class="fa fa-fw fa-cat" aria-hidden="true"></i> About me
-I am an Assistant Professor of [Computer Science](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/) (UTA) and the faculty advisor for UTA's [SWE](https://swe.org/) club and a member of the College of Engineering Arlington Women in Engineering organization (COE AWE).
+I am an Assistant Professor of [Computer Science](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/) (UTA), a member of the [Software Engineering Research Center (SERC)](https://se-research-center.uta.edu/) at UTA, the faculty advisor for UTA's [SWE](https://swe.org/) club and a member of the College of Engineering Arlington Women in Engineering organization (COE AWE).
 Here is my current [CV](/files/ASullivan_CV.pdf).

 I am lead professor of [SCOPE lab](https://scopelabuta.github.io/) which focuses on improving techniques to **s**how the **c**orrectness **o**f all **p**rogram **e**xecutions.
 You can explore our [projects](https://scopelabuta.github.io/projects/) and see the types of things SCOPE lab gets up too. **We are hiriing!** See lab website for details.

-I am a member of the [Software Engineering Research Center (SERC)](https://se-research-center.uta.edu/) at UTA.

 I obtained my PhD in the Software Verification, Validation and Testing (SVVAT) group at the University of Texas at Austin (hook'em) in 2017.
 My adviser is [Sarfraz Khurshid](https://users.ece.utexas.edu/~khurshid/).
 I obtained my M.S. degree in software engineering at UT Austin in 2014 and my B.S. degree in software engineering from The University of Texas at Dallas in 2012 (whoosh).
 My PhD dissertation can be found [here](files/dissertation.pdf).